 Step 1: Define the Product Before Opening the Terminal

 The most common failure mode is starting with “build me an app that does X” and iterating through vague feedback loops.
-Claude Code can build almost anything – the bottleneck is your spec.
+Claude Code can build quickly, but speed only helps when the spec is tight.

 Before you start, write down: